azizulhasan/text-to-audio/README.txt

 * Add a play button to any post or page.
 * Unlimited text to speech.
 * Add more functionality to the website for a range of users including the visually impaired and the old people.
-* Customization of button color, width and button text based on site language through [filter](https://wordpress.org/plugins/text-to-audio/#:~:text=How%20to%20change%20button%20text%3F).
+* Customization of button color, width and button text based on site language through [filter](https://wordpress.org/plugins/text-to-audio/#:~:text=How%20to%20change%20button%20text%3F) and [shortcode](https://wordpress.org/plugins/text-to-audio/#description:~:text=TTS%20button%20text%20can%20be%20changed%20by%20providing%20attributes%20to%20shortcode%20like%20this.).
 * Live preview of play button during customization.
 * Add custom CSS and custom class to the button.
 * Change listening language to any language.
 * Choose a voice from more than 20 voices.
 * Customization of button in block editor.
 * Play button can be added by shortcode `[tta_listen_btn]`.
+* Add custom content to speak with [shortcode](https://wordpress.org/plugins/text-to-audio/#description:~:text=It%20can%20be%20possible%20to%20create%20a%20shortcode%20with%20custom%20text%20to%20read%20like%20this.).

 **Listening is a better way to read:**
 Boost your understanding and focus with listening by Text To Audio TTS.
 Remember more of what you read.
 Maximize your time,